fmaussion/fmaussion.github.io/posts/iceland_trek/03_day.md

     oberved on <a href="https://earthengine.google.com/iframes/timelapse_player_embed.html#v=64.17486,-17.39815,11.022,latLng&t=0.00"><u>Google Timelapse</u></a> </figcaption>
 </figure>

 With the euphoria of the successful glacier traverse fading, Conni has time to find new reasons to worry.
-“You know what”, she says, “I think now we’ll be trapped between a hell of a glacier and a hell of a glacier river.
-You’ll see.”
-And yes, that’s what we would see.
+“You know what”, she says, “I think now we’ll be trapped between this glacier and some frightening glacier river.
+You’ll see.” - which would turn out to be quite correct.
-Following footsteps of mountain guide groups along the Grænalón banks we can already see the river that would be the cause of our arguably most stupid decision leading to the most dangerous situation on this trip.
+Following footprints of mountain guide groups along the Grænalón banks we can already see the river that would be the cause of the most dangerous situation on this trip.

 <figure>
     <a href="/images/blog/iceland/d3_grae_3.JPG" >